 On 13 October, the Subcommittee exchanged views on the participation of neighbouring countries in CSDP partnerships with Alessandro Mariani, Head of Division, CSDP Policy, Partnerships and Agreements, CMPD, EEAS, and Tamar Kekenadze, Civilian Representative of the Ministry of Defence of Georgia to EU and NATO and Maj.
 Gen. Borys Kremenetskyi, Defence and Military Adviser, Mission of Ukraine to the EU.

 The Subcommittee on Security and Defence is a subcommittee of the Committee on Foreign Affairs.
 Its responsibilities are described in the first paragraph of the Committee's mandate:

-"Committee responsible for: 1. the common foreign and security policy (CFSP) and the European security and defence policy (ESDP).
+"Committee responsible for: 1. the common foreign and security policy (CFSP) and the common security and defence policy (CSDP).
 In this context the committee is assisted by a subcommittee on security and defence;..."

 Our peace and security, never to be taken for granted, are increasingly threatened by events on our doorstep and beyond.
 The Treaty on European Union provides the legal ground for effective action by Member States to tackle these threats in the EU’s neighbourhood.

 From the establishment of the Common Security and Defence Policy (CSDP) in 1999 to the 30 civilian and military missions carried out since, the EU has contributed to stability and helped maintain peace in the Balkans, the South Caucasus, Africa and the Middle East.
 In 2013 EU leaders set out a roadmap for more effective capabilities and a new impetus to the CSDP, while underlining our important relationship with NATO.